Resume screening is still the most time-consuming part of recruiting: screening resumes is estimated to take up to 23 hours for just one hire.

 The software then applies the knowledge it learned about employees’ experience, skills, and other qualifications to automatically screen, rank, and grade new candidates from A to D or Red, Yellow, and Green.

-Automated resume screening helps solve the two major challenges with resume screening: volume and quality of hire.
+Automation helps solve the two major challenges recruiters experience with resume screening: volume and quality of hire.

-Automated resume screening increases quality of hire by reducing false positives because candidates can’t trick the ATS and reducing false negatives because candidates with good qualifications no longer slip through the keyword filters.
+Automated resume screening increases quality of hire by reducing false positives because candidates can’t trick the ATS through keyword stuffing.
+It also reduces false negatives because candidates with good qualifications no longer slip through the keyword filters.

-Intelligent screening software learns to predict quality of hire because it’s able to analyze your historical hiring decisions as well as learn from your current hiring decisions.
+AI screening software learns how to predict quality of hire because it’s able to analyze your historical hiring decisions as well as learn from your current hiring decisions.

-Companies that have adopted AI for recruiting have seen their performance increase by 20% and their turnover decrease by 35%.
+Companies that have adopted AI software in their recruiting have seen their performance increase by 20% and their turnover decrease by 35%.

-Remember to bookmark this post and keep it as a resource to answer all of your resume screening questions!
+Be sure to bookmark this post to answer all of your screening questions!